Explain Superposition Theorem Example and Solution

 Finally, find the algebraic sum of the voltage from individual effects obtained in the above steps and we are done.

 To wrap things up, the superposition theorem is the circuit analysis tool considering the individual effect of sources.
-And the theorem can only be applied to linear circuits.
-Where the linear circuit is those which pose the property of homogeneity and additivity.
+The theorem can only be applied to linear circuits.
+Where the linear circuit poses the property of homogeneity and additivity.

 7 thoughts on “Explain Superposition Theorem Example and Solution”